 What is sulfur allergy?
 Are you allergic to Sulfa, Sulfite, Sulfate, or Sulfur?
 Which one causes an allergy?
-There’s quite a bit of confusion about the difference between these compounds because their names sound similar.
+There’s quite a bit of confusion about the differences between these compounds because their names sound similar.

 Sulfa Drugs (Sulfonamides)

 Sulfa drugs were the first antibiotics to treat and prevent bacterial infections in humans.

 Sulfa drugs contain a chemical group called sulfonamide, which is not usually allergenic by itself.
 However, when a sulfonamide molecule is metabolized in the body, it’s capable of binding to proteins, thus forming a larger molecule that can serve as an allergen.

 Sulfa drugs (sulfonamide) do contain sulfur, but the allergic reaction is not sulfur per se, rather it’s the byproduct of sulfonamide metabolism.

 - Swelling of the face, mouth, tongue, and throat

 - Anaphylaxis (a severe, life-threatening reaction that requires immediate medical attention)